How Business Continuity Planning Can Help Your Business

 The BCI is a not for profit organisation registered in the United Kingdom and is owned by its members.
 A board of directors is elected by Voting Members each year and is complemented by a number of non-executive directors.

 There are several steps many companies must follow to develop a solid BCP.
 They include:

 - Business Impact Analysis: Here, the business will identify functions and related resources that are time-sensitive.
 (More on this below.)

-- Recovery: In this portion, the business must identify and implement steps to recover critical business functions.
+- Recovery: In this portion, the business must identify and implement a recovery strategy.
+This recovery plan should have concrete steps to recover critical business processes and functions.

 - Organization: A continuity team must be created.
 This team will devise a plan to manage the disruption.